+A hot mess.
 A chaotic, sand-filled, playdoh covered, paper towels everywhere kind of a mess.
 Let me just tell you all about one week that happened recently.

 Let’s start right there with those innocent-looking little tubs.
 My fourth graders were experimenting with absorbent materials and the second part of the challenge was to design a flood barrier.
 So, I had this bright idea that sand would be a great supply.

 Huge.
 First of all, kids don’t know how to clean up when they spill it.
 Wait a second, they actually do have a technique.
 It’s called “Rake it off onto the floor!”